Michiel Reyniersz Pauw: West India Company

+Legacy & Honors

 The name Pavonia remains as an avenue and library branch in contemporary Jersey City.
 There is also a Pavonia Court in Bayonne and Pavonia Avenue in Kearny.
 Erie Railroad's Hudson waterfront terminus was called Pavonia Terminal located nearby PATH rapid transit system's station once called Pavonia.
 Saint Peter's College, located on land that was part of the patroonship, has as its mascot a peacock.

 Pavonia was not the only American territory that would bear his name.

 First described by Amerigo Vespucci, who traveled with a Portuguese expedition of Gonçalo Coelho to Brazil in the year 1503, the Fernando de Noronha Archipelago was invaded by the English, and from 1556 until 1612, was held by the French.
 In 1628, it was occupied by the Dutch, who were displaced two years later by a Spanish-Portuguese military expedition led by Rui Calaza Borges.
 The Dutch occupied the island once again in 1635, making it a hospital for their troops who occupied the Brazilian coast between Rio São Francisco and Maranhão.
 The island became known as Pavonia, in honor of Pauw.
 It would remain under Dutch control for nearly twenty years, when it was reconquered by Portugal.

 In 1623, Pauw was knighted by the Republic of Venice in Order of Saint Mark supporting the city against the Philip III of Spain.
 He was lord of Achttienhoven, South Holland through his wife, and father of three children.
 In 1638, he commissioned Philips Vingboons, one of the most popular architects of the period, to build a canal house at Herengracht in a Palladian style.
 Clad in grey sandstone imported from Bentheim, Germany, it was the first in the city to have a neck gable.